AGIDAT – Datenschutz | Informationssicherheit

 Technical and Organizational Measures (TOMs)

-Security measures required under Art.
-32 GDPR to protect personal data, including encryption, access controls, pseudonymization, backup procedures, and staff training.
+Measures under Art.
+32 GDPR to protect personal data: encryption, access controls, backups, pseudonymization, physical access controls, staff training.